S-Dorfman/workout-app/README.md

 ## Introduction

- A workout tracker app made for users to keep track of which muscles they have worked on already in a week and better plan their next workout.
+ A workout tracker app made for fitness enthusiasts to keep track of which muscle groups they have worked out already in a week and better plan their next workout.

+## Resources

 ## Technologies Used:
 A list of all technologies, libraries, APIs, etc. used in the project.